samngms/kong-plugin-request-firewall/README.md

     }
 }
 ```
+And for each path, the HTTP request method should be defined as the key of object.

+HTTP request method "*" is for applying the rules for any HTTP request methods in that path.

+This case will be illustrated at following example

-And for each path, the configuration contains the following sections
+For each HTTP request method in the path, the configuration contains the following sections
 1. query
 2. body
 3. custom_classes